 - The Audience URI from Logz.io is the SAML Identifier (Entity ID).

 - The Single sign on URL from Logz.io is the SAML Reply URL (Assertion Consumer Service URL).

 In the SAML Signing Certificate section of the page, click the Certificate (Base64) download link (next to the certificate).

 Download the certificate file and zip it.
-You’ll attach this zip file to your next email to the Support team.
+You’ll need to email this zip file to the Logz.io Support team in the next step.

 Save your configuration.

 Draft a new email to Support, and include these items:

 - Your zipped SAML Signing Certificate (from the previous step).

 Your SAML-P SIGN-ON ENDPOINT.
 This is your Azure Login URL.

 Return to the App registrations page in your Azure Portal.
 If you don’t see Logz.io, click View all applications.